rafaloz/COVID_BA/README.md

 ![Pipeline diagram](diagram.svg)

-The **Pyment** brain age model weights and code are available from the repository: [https://github.com/estenhl/pyment-public](https://github.com/estenhl/pyment-public)
+The **Pyment** brain age model weights and code are available from the repository: [https://github.com/estenhl/pyment-public](https://github.com/estenhl/pyment-public). \
+We included **NeuroHarmonize** (ComBat-GAM) in the repository, since we incldued in it harmonization assumptions checks (https://github.com/rpomponio/neuroHarmonize).

 If you found this paper or repository useful, please reference: